Biomechanical modeling of the Human Cornea

-Learn more about Analysis of Children's Gait
+Learn more about Biomechanical modeling of the Human Cornea

 We have evaluated custom MR imaging coils that allow us to characterize the growth of the knee joint in small experimental animals.
 Comparisons to mechanical testing will help us use these images for development of computational models of the knee joint to study the effect of biomechanics on growth.

 Learn more about Characterizing Growth of the Knee Joint